DÉCOUVREZ LES 14 MUSÉES DE LA VILLE DE PARIS

 This department has a collection of some 5,000 items of lingerie, underwear and corsetry.
 A diverse assortment, but one dominated by women's undergarments dating from the early 19th century to the present day.

-A list of the items lifts the veil: petticoats, panties and pantaloons, crinoline hoops, bustles, lobster-tail bustles, day shirts, night shirts, camisoles, corsets, girdles, brassieres, waspies, combinations, stockings, garter-belts and tights.
+In listing the items, one can see intimate secrets: petticoats, panties and pantaloons, crinoline hoops, bustles, lobster-tail bustles, day shirts, night shirts, camisoles, corsets, girdles, brassieres, waspies, combinations, stockings, garter-belts and tights.
 These familiar or now out-dated terms designated invisible paraphernalia hidden in the secrecy of the silhouettes of their time.
 Brought together these underclothes provide, as it were, a photographic negative of the history of fashion.
-The undergarment – corset, crinoline, girdle or whatever – became the architect of a fashionable silhouette; but sometimes, contrariwise, it takes a low profile and one could almost talk about an invisible wardrobe, as with stockings and panties.
+The undergarment – whether corset; crinoline, or girdle – became the architect of a fashionable silhouette; however, the opposite could be true: one could also speak of the invisible wardrobe, as with stockings and panties.

 Other items surfaced as time went by, under other names: the camisole suggests the 'top' of recent summer fashions?
 And meanwhile some undergarments have vanished completely – the bustle for instance – while others, like a corset, are now brought out solely on festive occasions.